FLEXtime: Filterbank learning to explain time series: Explainability over interpretable parts

-Generally, this objective can be interpreted from a rate-distortion perspective \cite{Kolek2022, cover1991a}.
-Here, for proper distortion measures, $D(\hat{y}, \hat{y}^M)$ acts as a proxy for the distortion of $X$ caused by M, which we want to minimize.
-Similarly, the rate refers to the amount of signal in $X$ being passed by $M$, which we similarly want to minimize.
+Generally, this objective can be interpreted from a rate-distortion perspective \cite{cover1991a,Kolek2022}.
+Here, for proper distortion measures, $D(\hat{y}, \hat{y}^M)$ acts as a proxy for the distortion of $X$ caused by $M$, which we want to minimize.
+Similarly, the rate refers to the amount of signal in $X$ being passed by $M$, which we also want to minimize.
 The objective can be optimized by initializing a mask $M$ and optimizing the values of $M$ via gradient descent \cite{fong2019a}.